cgeneske/CyberArkEPMLCDLifecycle/README.md

 ## ERROR: *Failed to get LCD derived platforms --> "...The given key was not present in the dictionary..."*
 Presence of this error may indicate a backend configuration disparity with CyberArk Platforms.
 See the following CyberArk Knowledge Base (KB) article for details on how to possibly resolve this [here](https://cyberark-customers.force.com/s/article/pCloud-Get-Platforms-API-returns-CAWS00001E-The-given-key-was-not-present-in-the-dictionary)

+## ERROR: *"EPVWA179E A CPM change task is not currently allowed."*
+Presently, the PAM API does not provide sufficient detail to denote when an account is already scheduled for an immediate change.
+As a result, when the script is executed multiple times in rapid succession, it's possible that a password change queueing will be attempted on accounts which have already been scheduled.
+In these situations, the error *"EPVWA179E A CPM change task is not currently allowed."* will be received which is expected and is safe to ignore.

+To avoid these errors, it is generally recommended to delay subsequent script executions until the PAM LCD Platform's `ImmediateInterval` has passed - this is five (5) minutes by default.
+Doing so will ensure all accounts pending change, will have properly transitioned into their expected disabled state by the CPM (pending change by the endpoint agent) and will be correctly evaluated by the script.

 ## PowerShell ISE Logging
 The script has been shown to experience intermittent issues writing to the log file, due to file locks, when running from within PowerShell ISE.
 Therefore it is highly recommended that when running this script interactively, it be done from a standard PowerShell prompt and not from within PowerShell ISE.